cloudbase/trove-charm/src/README.md

 juju run-action trove/leader create-management-network physical-network=physnet2 \
   cidr=10.8.102.0/24 destination-cidr=10.8.11.0/24 nexthop=10.8.102.1

+# The action above can be used to create VLAN networks as well.
+For more information
+# about the action and its parameters, run:
+juju show-action trove create-management-network

 # The created resources can be retrieved by running:
 openstack network list --tag charm-trove